roman-lakhnov/nexcent-landing/README.md

 A landing page for Nexcent service built with React, TypeScript, and modular SCSS.

+This page preview is available on [GitHub Pages](https://roman-lakhnov.github.io/nexcent-landing/)

 ## About

 This project was created as part of a SCSS study.
 It demonstrates the